 In Part II, J.V. and Mary Jane relocate to California.
 While working as a farm laborer J.V. gets in a knife fight and later breaks a leg in a riding incident.
 They relocate to San Francisco.
 He works a domestic case that brings him up against a ruthless mobster.
 They flee to Visalia, where they play a significant part in the arrest of California’s most notorious outlaw of the day, Chris Evans.
 More quiet detective work in Los Angeles, then retirement in Orange County, where he passes at the age of eighty-one.
 He is interred at Los Angeles National Cemetery.

-Rawhide Jake: Westward Ho! was published by Hat Creek on July 4, 2023.
+Rawhide Jake: Westward Ho! was published by Hat Creek in hardcover in July 2023, and in paperback in March 2024.

 Bookshop.org Amazon Books-A-Million Barnes & Noble BookPeople The Poisoned Pen